ABOUT

 INTRODUCTION

 While the extreme southestern tip of Madagascar surrounding Ft.
 Dauphin receives abundant rainfall, the extreme southwestern tip hardly has any rain at all.
-It is known as the "Grand Sud" and is one of Madagascar's most appealing regions: remote, harsh, desolate with excruciatingly beautiful vistas, endless beaches of immaculate sand dunes, and strange exotic plants.
-The South is noted for its vegetation of unique interest where tropical moist forest meets southern dry forest, and is the gateway to the renowned Berenty Reserve, Andohela National Park, Beza Mahafaly, the Isalo National Park, and the boom town of Ilakaka, where sapphires of exceptional quality are being mined today.
+It is one of Madagascar's most unusual regions: remote, harsh, desolate with excruciatingly beautiful vistas, endless beaches of immaculate sand dunes, and strange exotic plants.
+The South is noted for its vegetation of unique interest where tropical moist forest meets southern dry forest, and is the gateway to the renowned Berenty Reserve, Andohahela National Park, Beza Mahafaly, the Isalo National Park, and the boom town of Ilakaka, where sapphires of exceptional quality are being mined today.
 This vast and diverse area is home to the Antandroy "people of the thorns" on the coast, to the nomadic Vezo fishermen, and to the Mahafaly renowned for their funerary art.

 MAJOR CITIES: